amerywu/ikodaSparse/README.md

 In this case, the first column/feature, represented by 1 in the libsvm file, is the verb "create"

 *A label/target/category map:*

 (life sciences,42.0)<br>
 (nursing,4.0)<br>
 (business,16.0)<br>

 In this case, the label represented by 42 in the libsvm file is "life sciences" (Perhaps the data here is natural language discussions of professions or college majors)

-The three data sources must have the same file name and must use the following suffixes e.g., `mydata`, `mydata-columnMap` and `mydata-targetMap`
+On Hadoop, the three data sources must have the same file name and must use the following suffixes e.g., `mydata`, `mydata-columnMap` and `mydata-targetMap`

+When opened from a local file system, the data will also include Windows friendly suffixes `.libsvm` for the sparseData and `.txt` for the two maps. e.g., `mydata.libsvm`, `mydata-columnMap.txt` and `mydata-targetMap.txt`